VinayPraj/vinaybsad482/README.md

 ## Key Performance Indicators

+1. Marine Protected Area Coverage Rate
+- This KPI addresses identifies the protected areas based on the region which help to know the most and least protected regions in Europe.
+- Target: To prevent and significantly reduce marine pollution in particular land-based activities by 2025.
+- Frequnecy: Annually

+2. Ocean Acidity Reduction
+- Addressing ocean acidity is important as the more marine waters become acidic it will harm aquatic life and lead to destroying of life under water.
+- The decline in the pH level  means the marine water is getting more acidic and the invrease in the pH level would mean less acid in the water.
+- Target: By 2030, reduce and mitigate the effects of ocean acidification, especially by strengthening collaboration among scientists at all levels.
+- Frequency: Annually

+3. Water Quality
+- Addressing this KPI is crucial to know the quality of water and how clean it is and wheather it is harming the auqatic life or not underwater.
+- This helps us classify the inland and marine bathing waters as poor, good or excellent.
+-Range: 1%-100%
+- Frequency: Annual

+4. Sustainable levels of Fish Stock
+-  This KPI helps informs us of the amount of fish stock and species avaialble for sustainable fishing w=as overfishing will lead to extinction of some species.
+-  Target: To regukate the level of fishing and end illegal, overfishing and unregulated fishing and poor fishing practices by 2030.
+-  Frequnecy: Annual

-1. Marine Pollution Reduction
+6. Marine Pollution Reduction
 -Addressing marine pollution supports the sustainability of fisheries by protecting fish stocks and aquatic habitats, ensuring that fishing communities can thrive economically while maintaining ecological integrity.
 - The Index of coastal eutrophication; and plastic waste cleaned from oceans.
 - Target: By 2025, prevent and drastically reduce marine pollution of all kinds, especially from land-based activities, such as nutrient pollution and marine debris.
-  - <mark>Range: 1-999?<mark>
+  - Range: 1%-100%
-  - <mark>Frequency: Annual?<mark>
+  - Frequency: Annual

-2. Ecosystem Protection
-- The number of countries using ecosystem-based approaches to managing marine areas.
-- Target: To achieve healthy and productive oceans by 2030, marine and coastal ecosystems must be managed and protected sustainably to prevent major negative effects, including by enhancing their resilience.
-Restoration efforts must also be taken.

-3. Ocean Acidity Reduction
-- Average marine acidity (pH) measured at agreed suite of representative sampling stations, A pH of less than 7 means that a substance is acidic, lower values indicate greater acidity.
-- Target: By 2030, reduce and mitigate the effects of ocean acidification, especially by strengthening collaboration among scientists at all levels.

-4. Research resources for Marine technology
-- Is the proportion of total research budget allocated to research in the field of marine technology.
-- Target: By 2030, enhancing ocean health in developing nations, particularly Small Island Developing States (SIDS) and Least Developed Countries (LDCs), requires boosting scientific knowledge, building research capacity, and transferring marine technology for sustainable resource use and international cooperation.

-5. Support for Small Scale fishers
-- A framework which recognizes and protects access rights for small scale fisheries.
-- Target: By 2030, provide small-scale artisanal fishermen access to markets and marine resources.

 # Analysis

 ## Countries with the most Protected Surface Area
 ![Picture](Presentation/fig1.png)
 The above image illustrates that France has the most protected surface areas in Europe compared to other countries.